mallaire77/whoami/README.md

 ## SapientRazorfish
 **Senior Software Developer**\
 *(Oct.
 2017 - Aug.
 2018)*
+- Worked primarily with Scala, Akka, Spark, Typescript, and NodeJS, Cassandra
 - Worked exclusively for the Walmart CA client.
 I worked with many teams while on the Walmart CA project, but my primary achievements are
     - Lead development of a service that gives all business units access to product information of the Walmart catalog
     - Lead development of the Scan&Go project, a service that allows users to shop at physical Walmart locations digitally